How do we make disciples?

 The main verb of the Great Commission is translated “make disciples.”

-> Those two actions by which we participate in the action of making disciples are (1) baptizing them; and (2) teaching them.
+Those three actions by which we participate in the action of making disciples are (1) going; (2) baptizing; and (3) teaching.

-> We’ll deal with “baptizing them” in this post.
+We’ll deal with “baptizing them” in this post.

 The words 'baptizing' and 'baptism' are Greek words not translated – they were transliterated.
 That means we adopted the Greek word baptizō into the English language.
 This resulted in the meaning of the word being camouflaged.

 According to Bauer’s (BDAG) Greek-English Lexicon, baptizō means “to put or go under water in a variety of senses.”
 This includes “wash ceremonially for purpose of purification,” “to use water in a rite for purpose of renewing or establishing a relationship with God,” and “to cause someone to have an extraordinary experience akin to an initiatory water-rite” (BDAG, 164-165).

 The only other references to baptizing in Matthew are in Matthew 3 in which there are at least four distinct types of baptism mentioned, including the baptism of the Lord Jesus (3:13-17).

 The first words of Jesus in Matthew are at his baptism (3:15).
 The voice from heaven follows immediately after his baptism (3:17).
 Jesus inaugurates his public ministry at his baptism.